gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Challenge-response for proof-of-possession of signature keys (Section 4).

-* Renamed 'key_info' parameter to 'sign_info'; updated its format; extended to include also parameters of the countersignature key (Section 4.1).
+* Renamed 'key_info' parameter to 'sign_info'; updated its format; extended to include also parameters of the signature key (Section 4.1).

 * Code 4.00 (Bad request), in responses to joining nodes providing an invalid public key (Section 4.3).